-If you want to own a condo but can’t afford a one-time, big-time payment right now, maybe you should explore affordable rent-to-own payment schemes instead.
+If you want to own a condo but can’t afford a one-time, big-time payment right now, maybe you should explore affordable payment schemes for rent to own condos in the Philippines instead.

 Is RTO a good idea?

 An RTO agreement is a great idea for aspiring owners who need time to work on their financial stability.
-With an affordable rent-to-own condo, you get a chance to move into your dream house right away, while working towards getting a mortgage on the home.
+With an affordable rent-to-own condo in the Philippines, you get a chance to move into your dream house right away, while working towards getting a mortgage on the home.

 Yes, you will have to do a lot of planning and communication when it comes to a rent-to-own home.
 You pay for the monthly rental and the property’s down payment over time, and you finance your mortgage at the end of the lease.
 But an RTO agreement brings you one step closer to owning your dream home, even during difficult times.

 If you’re planning to look for condos for rent and you’re faced with an option of choosing between short-term and long-term leasing, get to know first the difference between the two before making a decision.

 - Lease is for six months or more, and is usually signed directly with a private landlord, who is the condo unit owner.
 The owner can agree to a shorter stay (up to six months) and still maintain long-term lease terms, depending on the negotiation.

 - Security deposit is required.
 The amount will depend on the landlord but can be open to negotiation.
 The rental price does not include administration fees and utilities.

 - Rented units can be fully or semi-furnished.
 Before moving in, the renter can be given a document or any proof of turnover protocol that discusses the condition of the unit and an inventory of existing furniture and other items.